 The suggested fertilizer rates will be accurate for your field if (1) soil samples are properly taken and represent the area to be fertilized and (2) the crop history you supply is complete and accurate.
 For assistance in obtaining a good soil sample, refer to EXT 704, Soil Sampling.

 Nitrogen

-Nitrogen (N) rates for spring barley depend upon previous fertilizer applications, soil type, level of soil organic matter, soil depth, length of growing season, pest control, and other management practices.
+Nitrogen (N) rates for optimal winter barley production depend on previous fertilizer applications, soil type, level of soil organic matter, soil depth, length of growing season, pest control, and other management practices.